CyberticElla/Cybersecurity-Portfolio/README.md

 In this repo, I have put together a couple of my work and will continue to update as I go.

-I'm interested in Healthcare IT security, Security Analysis, Incident response, Risk assessments, and Compliance.
+I'm interested in Healthcare IT security, Security Operations Analysis, Incident response, Risk assessments, and Compliance.

 Looking out for internships and entry-level analyst/compliance roles.